biharigithub/brailles/replit.md

   - Multi-attempt speech strategies with progressive fallbacks
   - Language-specific modal displays with Hindi font support
   - Audio API fallback with notification beeps for Android compatibility
+- June 17, 2025.
+Character-by-character Braille mapping display:
+  - Removed Hindi option from Text to Braille service (English only)
+  - Added visual character-to-Braille mapping for both Text to Braille and Image to Braille
+  - Enhanced Hindi character mapping with matra highlighting and type identification
+  - Color-coded display for vowels, consonants, and matras in Hindi
+  - Improved Read Aloud feedback with loading states and proper language detection

 ## Recent Changes